The multi-turreted Waag dates from 1488, when it was part of the city's fortifications. From the 17th century onward it was Amsterdam's...

 Café Bern information

-Indulge in a fondue frenzy at this delightfully well-worn cafe.
+Indulge in a fondue frenzy at this delightfully well-worn cafe overlooking the Waag.
 People have been flocking here for more than 30 years for the gruyère fondue and the entrecôte (steak).
-Note: it's generally closed for a large part of the summer, when steamy weather lessens the hot-cheese demand.
+Note: it's closed for a large part of the summer, when steamy weather lessens the hot-cheese demand.
 Reservations advised.